Ibrahimsabir/hackathoneQ4-ebook/blog/2021-08-26-welcome/index.md

 The blog supports tags as well!

-**And if you don't want a blog**: just delete this directory, and use `blog: false` in your Docusaurus config.
+**And if you don't want a blog**: just delete this directory, and use `blog: false` in your site config.